 - Impacted teeth

 Treatment is very individual, and it is carried out after an assessment of your teeth, which includes x-rays, photographs and moulds of your teeth, and upon decision of the dentist agreed by you.
-Then the appliance best suited to correct your orthodontic problem is constructed.
-Treatment can last from 6 months up to more than two years and it implies use of fixed and removable appliances.
+Then the appliance that best suits to correct your orthodontic problem is constructed.
+Treatment can last from 6 months up to more than two years and it implies the use of fixed and removable appliances.
 Braces are almost always suggested, and they can be fixed or removable, depending on the indications.
 There are also functional braces which activate the muscles, and there are retainers which hold the teeth in the new position.

 When the orthodontic appliances are in place, this is considered the "active treatment" phase.
 Appliances are adjusted periodically so that the teeth are moved correctly and efficiently.